Atrazine - Background and Updates

 - The registrant has addressed exceedances by implementing label education, stewardship, and outreach programs in these watersheds, and is attempting to quantify the impact and effectiveness of the mitigation activities through a grower survey.

-EPA released the draft ecological risk assessments for atrazine, simazine and propazine, which evaluate risks to animals and plants including, amphibians, birds, mammals, fish, reptiles, aquatic invertebrates, aquatic plant communities, and terrestrial plants.
+In 2016, EPA released the draft ecological risk assessments for atrazine, simazine and propazine, which evaluate risks to animals and plants, including amphibians, birds, mammals, fish, reptiles, aquatic invertebrates, aquatic plant communities, and terrestrial plants.
 For ecological risks, each of the triazines (atrazine, propazine, and simazine) was assessed separately.
+The Agency is currently evaluating public comments received in response to the draft ecological risk assessment and will determine whether updates or revisions to the risk assessment are necessary.

 The Agency has consulted with the FIFRA Scientific Advisory Panel on 12 occasions on various topics regarding the evaluation of atrazine data and key aspects of its risk assessments since 2000, all of which are listed in the table below.
 The SAP is composed of independent scientists who advise on technically challenging scientific assessment issues.